 - Long, thin shape fits into a lot of spaces

 - Weight stack could be heavier

-Forget ever going to the gym again – another Marcy home gym in our top 5 for 2020 and this one is an absolute beast.
-If you’ve got a bit of extra space (at least 4 by 7 foot – ideally a dedicated garage or gym room) and a budget of about a grand, then you should seriously consider the Marcy ‘Diamond Elite’ MD-9010G.
+Forget ever going to the gym again – another Marcy home gym in our top 5 for 2023 and this one is an absolute beast.
+If you’ve got a bit of extra space (at least 4 by 7 foot – ideally a dedicated garage or gym room) and a budget of just over grand, then you should seriously consider the Marcy ‘Diamond Elite’ MD-9010G.

 Combining a free weights bench and the best of a home multi-gym, this is all you’ll ever need to get seriously fit, big, ripped – or whatever your training goals are!
 Marcy have been making home gym equipment for over 35 years now and you can see the quality of this gym.

 Exercises include (but aren’t limited to) lat pull down, bench press (inclined or flat), shoulder press, leg extensions, bicep curl, seated rows, bent over rows, squats and a lot more.
 You can do anything you can in a regular gym on this equipment.
 In short, the MD-9010G offers one of the biggest variety of exercises we’ve found in a home gym.

 We especially like how you the weight bench is independent so after you’ve done your bench press (or shoulder press) you can drag it out the way and work on the cable crossovers, pec dec or lower pulley.

 The overall build quality here is also the best you can get and is comparable to top-notch gym standard equipment.
 We’re talking seriously heavy-duty.
 And 2000lb aircraft cables and sealed bearings make for a smooth workout.

 It’s hard to imagine anyone not loving this multi-gym or finding something it couldn’t do.
 One of the best we’ve seen.Check Current Amazon UK Price